facebookresearch/hydra/website/docs/development/contributing.md

  - `isort .` : Ensure imports are sorted properly
  - `mypy --strict .` : Ensures code passes strict type checking

-The easiest way to run all the required verifications is with `nox -s lint`.
+The easiest way to run the required verifications is:
+ - `nox -s lint` : for the Hydra core
+ - `nox -s lint_plugins` : for the included plugins

-It is also recommended that you install pre-commit hooks (use `pre-commit install`), this will ensure that those tests are ran just before you commit your code.
+It is also recommended that you install pre-commit hooks (use `pre-commit install`). pre-commit will execute some of the above tets when you commit your code locally.
+You can disable it by appending `-n` to your commit command: `git commit -am wip -n`

-Any pull request that does not pass the linting will fail the automated testing.
+Pull requests that does not lint will fail the automated testing.

 ## Testing
 ### With pytest